 Radiologists generally work as either diagnostic radiologists or interventional radiologists.

-As a diagnostic radiologist you will rely on the interpretation of CT scans, MRIs, PET scans and ultrasounds to assist in the diagnosis of the patient’s conditions.
+As a diagnostic radiologist you will interpret CT scans, MRIs, PET scans and ultrasounds to assist in the diagnosis of the patient’s conditions.
 You will need a good understanding of anatomy, physiology and medical and surgical conditions to provide advice on the best imaging option to the requesting clinician.

 FULL PANEL RECORDING